hyperstack-org/hyperstack/docs/rails-installation/using-the-installer.md

 You will see an empty page with the word "App" displayed.

+Open your editor and find the file `/app/hyperstack/components/app.rb`

+Change the `'App'` to `'Hello World'` and save the file.

+You should see the page on the browser change to "Hello World"

+You are in business!

 ### Installer Options

 You can control what gets installed with the following options: